Google Tasman B3

 Project Specifics

-Google Tasman B3, an impressive structure spanning an impressive 600,000 square feet, stands among the world’s largest buildings to pursue full Living Building Challenge (LBC) Certification.
-In order to comply with the LBC’s stringent standards for healthy materials outlined in their Red List, Magnum’s Specialties division had to showcase creativity and resourcefulness.
+Google Tasman B3, an awe-inspiring structure covering over 600,000 square feet, proudly ranks among the world’s largest buildings in its pursuit of full Living Building Challenge (LBC) Certification.
+To meet the LBC’s rigorous standards for healthy materials, as outlined in their Red List, Magnum’s Specialties division had to demonstrate remarkable creativity and resourcefulness.

 LOCATION